pingcap/docs/dumpling-overview.md

 ### Format of exported files

-- `metadata`: This file contains the start time of the exported files and the position of the master binary log.
+- `metadata`: The start time of the exported files and the position of the master binary log.

     {{< copyable "shell-regular" >}}